skip to content

 Open Days

-The University of Cambridge Postgraduate Virtual Open Day usually takes place at the beginning of November.
-It’s a great opportunity to ask questions to admissions staff and academics, explore the Colleges, virtually, and to find out more about courses, the application process and funding opportunities.
+The Postgraduate Virtual Open Day will take place 4-15 November 2024.
+It’s a great opportunity to ask questions to admissions staff and academics, explore the Colleges virtually, and to find out more about courses, the application process and funding opportunities.
 Visit the Postgraduate Open Day page for more details.

 The University of East Anglia Postgraduate Open Days are also still largely virtual.
 Registration is available via https://www.uea.ac.uk/visit/postgraduate-open-days